A General Asymptotic Framework for Distribution-Free Graph-Based Two-Sample Tests: Applications

 \item[(A2)] $\P(y_1 \leq D(Y, F)\leq y_2)\leq C|y_1-y_2|$, for some constant $C$ and any $y_1, y_2 \in [0, 1]$.

 \item[(A3)] $\sup_{x\in \R^d} |D(x, F_N)-D(x, F)|=o(1)$ almost surely and in expectation. \end{itemize} \end{defn}

-The standard depth functions such as the halfspace depth, the Mahalanobis depth, the projection depth among others, satisfy the above conditions, for any continuous distribution function $F$.
+The standard depth functions, like the one discussed in Section \ref{s2depth}, satisfy the above conditions, for any continuous distribution function $F$.
 The following result gives the asymptotic efficiencies of tests based on such depth functions.
 To this end, let $\{\P_\theta\}_{\theta\in \Theta}$ be a parametric family of distributions in $\R^d$ satisfying~Assumption \ref{dist4} at $\theta=\theta_1\in \Theta\subseteq \R^p$.
 Moreover, let $F_{\theta_1}$ be the distribution function of $\P_{\theta_1}$.

-\begin{thm} The asymptotic efficiency of the two-sample test~\eqref{depthtest} based on a good depth function $D$ (with respect to $F_{\theta_1}$), for the testing problem~\eqref{localpower2}, is
+\begin{thm} The asymptotic efficiency of the two-sample test~\eqref{QFGsample} based on a good depth function $D$ (with respect to $F_{\theta_1}$), for the testing problem~\eqref{localpower2}, is

 where $R(x, F_{\theta_1})$ is as defined in~\eqref{outlyingness}. \end{thm}